 Peer Review Guidelines

-Avicenna Journal of Medical Biochemistry as a member of UMSHA Press Journals, published by Hamadan University of Medical Sciences (UMSHA) Press, is committed to apply double-blind peer reviewing process, based on the COPE Ethical Guidelines for Peer Reviewers and ICMJE's Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.
+Avicenna Journal of Environmental Health Engineering as a member of UMSHA Press Journals, published by Hamadan University of Medical Sciences (UMSHA) Press, is committed to apply double-blind peer reviewing process, based on the COPE Ethical Guidelines for Peer Reviewers and ICMJE's Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.

 Peer Review Process